bankuenow/Yield/README.md

 # Stacking Rewards Optimizer

-A Clarity smart contract that enables users to optimize their Stacking rewards through automated management and compounding features.
+A Clarity smart contract that enables users to optimize their Stacking rewards through advanced management, compounding features, and treasury management.

 ## Features